from typing import Tuple

 def one_step(state, rng_key):

-= step_fn(rng_key, state)
+state, _ = step_fn(rng_key, state)

-state, _ return state, state
+return state, state

-= jax.random.split(rng_key, num_samples)
+keys = jax.random.split(rng_key, num_samples)

-keys = jax.lax.scan(one_step, initial_state, keys)
+_, states = jax.lax.scan(one_step, initial_state, keys)

 return states